UbhiTS/QuestionsToAsk/README.md

 * How is the energy?
 What do you do for fun ?
 * Knowing my background, what do you think I need to focus on to succeed?
 * What resources are available at your disposal to help you succeed in the role?
+* What's the difference between customer A vs B (or any other customer)?

 ## The Hiring Manager
 * Who will I be working closely with?